Lower Hutt: Te Awa Kairangi / Hutt River

 A single major aquifer dominates the lower Hutt Valley: the river, originally named Heretaunga, and since 2010 known as "Te Awa Kairangi / Hutt River".
 Awakairangi in the Māori language means "river of food from the sky".

 Lower Hutt occupies the lower regions of the flood plain of the river, one of the most significant features of the city.
 In the 20th century the Hutt River Board built stopbanks to contain the river, but the threat of flooding from heavy rainfall persists.
 In 1985 the river burst its banks, and since then floods have been on a smaller scale.
 Smaller streams and storm-water drains have also caused occasional problems when rainfall exceeds average levels.

 Much of the land adjacent to the river is protected as reserve by the City Council and managed by the Greater Wellington Regional Council to provide popular recreational areas.
 From the river mouth, walking and cycling trails and grassed areas occur at various points along both sides of the river up the Hutt Valley to Te Mārua, 28 km further north in Upper Hutt.

 With lower river-levels in mid-summer, algal blooms have contributed to making slow-flowing areas anoxic.
 The Regional Council has cited the algal blooms as the cause of death of a small number of dogs swimming in the river, as well as of skin reactions in the case of swimmers.

 Seven bridges cross the Hutt River within the city of Lower Hutt, with several other bridges built and replaced from the 1850s onwards.

+RiverLink Project

+The RiverLink Project is a Hutt City project to provide flood protection on the Hutt River, and requires alteration to the Melling railway station and the roads around Melling from the Melling Bridge to the Western Hutt Road.
+A new traffic layout was trialled in 2026.

+Tributaries

 Tributaries of the Hutt River within Lower Hutt include: